Call for Rates

 About Myanmar Travel

-Bagan: It may be hard to imagine this quiet town as the center of an empire that stretched from Tibet to Bangkok, Thailand.
-The city sits on a broad plain stretching away from Ayeyarwady River.
-It became the capital during the first Myanmar Empire, and entered its golden age in about 1057 A.D.
-Thousands of pagodas and temples, dating from the 11th to 13th centuries, occupied a compact area of about 16 square miles.
+Bagan: It may be hard to imagine this quiet town as the center of an empire that stretched from Tibet to Bangkok.
+The city sits on a broad plain stretching away from the Ayeyarwaddy River.
+It became the capital during the first Myanmar Empire, and entered its golden age in about 1057.
+Thousands of pagodas and temples, dating from the 11th to 13th centuries, occupied a compact area of only about 41 square kilometers/16 square miles.
 During the 12th and 13th centuries, Bagan was a cosmopolitan center for Buddhist studies, attracting monks from as far as India.
 Schwezigon Pagoda was built to enshrine relicts of Buddha.
 The construction was finished between 1086 and 1090.
 The pagoda marked the north end of the city.
 The stupa’s graceful bell shape became a prototype for later stupas.
 Ananda pahto is one of the largest, best preserved and most revered of Bagan’s temples.
 Thought to date around 1105, this perfectly proportioned temple heralds the stylistic end of Early Bagan period.
 Bagan, capital city of then-Burma from 1044 to 1287, is a UNESCO World Heritage Site with some 3.000 listed monuments.

 Inle Lake: Inle Lake is nestled in a small valley rimmed with tall hills.
-The lake’s calm waters are dotted with islands, patches of floating vegetation, fishing canoes, and about 17 villages built on stilts.
-They are inhabited mostly by the Intha people, who carry on their time-honored lifestyles much as their grandparents did.
-On the western shore, a stair pathway leads to the hidden Inn Thein Pagoda complex and hundreds of small stupas overgrown by moss, weeds and greenery.
+The lake’s calm waters are dotted with islands, patches of floating vegetation, fishing canoes and about 17 stilt villages.
+The villages are inhabited mostly by the Intha people, who carry on their time-honored lifestyles much in the same ways as their grandparents.
+On the western shore, a stair pathway leads to the Inn Thein Pagoda complex and hundreds of small stupas overgrown by moss, weeds and greenery.
 Here, farmers still grow crops using traditional methods.
-Along a creek, past rice fields, is the village of Sae Ma, which has a primary school where visitors can meet the children and teachers.
+Along a creek – past rice fields – is Sae Ma village, which has a primary school where visitors can meet local children and their teachers.
 Tha Lay is a village of weavers.

-Kalaw: Kalaw is a hill town in the Shan State.
-It was popular with the British during colonial rule.
+Kalaw: Kalaw is a hill town in the Shan State that was popular with the British during colonial rule.
 In the rolling, pine-clad hills of the Shan Plateau, the town sits to the west of Inle Lake.
 Every five days, people from the region come to town to buy and sell their handmade goods.
-Kalaw is surrounded by misty blue mountain ranges that are popular with trekkers.
-More than 300 varieties of birds, including several rare and endangered species, inhabit the mountains.
-In the area, Ma Har Mu Ni Hnyee Buddha statue was woven with bamboo strips more than five centuries ago.
-Every five days, the hill tribe people come here buy and sell their handmade goods.
+Kalaw is surrounded by hazy blue mountain ranges interspersed with hiking trails.
+More than 300 species of birds occupy the forest.
+Ma Ha Mu Ni Hnyee Buddha statue was woven from bamboo strips more than 500 years ago.
+Other sights include Thein Taung Pagoda, Aung Can Tha Pagoda, Su Taung Pyae Pagoda and King Church.

-Kyaikhitiyo: Kyaikhtiyo is a small town about 100 miles from Yangon.
-Travelers come here to see the mystical pagoda about 18 feet tall built upon a huge gold-painted boulder some 50 feet in diameter.
-This boulder seems precariously balanced on the edge of the rock and separated from the mountain edge by a deep chasm.
+Kyaikhitiyo: This is the place of the remarkable and mystical pagoda that is about five meters/18 feet tall and built upon a huge gold-painted boulder some 15.24 meters/50 feet in diameter.
+The boulder seems perilously balanced on the edge of the rock and separated from the mountain edge by a deep chasm.
 At a glance, it appears that the boulder will tumble off its perch with the slightest breeze.
 Indeed, it appears that a piece of thread placed under the rock passes through from one side of the boulder to the other side.
 The bolder has maintained this unlikely position for 2,500 years.
-A steep road winds up from the base camp to Golden Rock, where the pagoda on top is called Kyaik-I-thi-ro, which means “pagoda carried by a hermit on the head.”
-The shrine is said to house a relic of Buddha – hair of Gotama Buddha given to a hermit residing on the mountain by Buddha himself.
+A steep road winds up from the base camp to the pagoda on top.
+The legend of the shrine says that it houses a relic of Buddha – hair of Gotama Buddha given to a hermit residing there by Buddha himself.